batistagroup/qflux/docs/qflux/Open_Systems/basics.md

 Here the superscript "$\top$" represents a transpose operation.
 This is equivalent to working in Liouville space, where operators are represented as vectors and superoperators act as matrices.

-### Converting the Lindblad equation into a matrix–vector form
+### Converting the Lindblad Equation into Matrix–Vector Form

 The Lindblad equation can be recast into the equivalent matrix-vector form: